metacraft-labs/DendrETH/beacon-light-client/plonky2/docs/commitment_mapper.md

 ### Dealing with Balances

-The complexity with balances lies in their tendency to alter with each epoch.
+The complexity with balances lies in their tendency to alter with each slot.
 Consequently, adopting a similar approach as the one for validators would not be feasible.
-This is due to the need for recalculating the proofs for all balances from the ground up for each epoch.
+This is due to the need for recalculating the proofs for all balances from the ground up for each slot.